toyosiola/xclusive-ecommerce-store-full-server-rendered/PROCEDURES.md

 - [x] Check login status inside page, not middleware.
 - [x] If not logged in, advise to log in with a login page link
 - [x] If logged in, fetch wishlists with userId from wishlists collection.
 Populate product field, project needed field.
 Create userId for self if necessary and tie wishlist/cart products to self
-- [x] add to cart from wishlist should be through transaction. check transaction success potential if product not found in wishlist i.e. get product from wishlists collection, add to carts collection, then delete from wishlist. add to cart and wishlist should be done with server action. revalidate path after action
-- [x] move all to cart should also be through transaction and server action. revalidate path after action

   ##### wishlist schema